Perniagaan

-Perniagaan (Malay: Commerce, known in Chinese as 商业新闻 Shāngyè xīnwén) was a Malay language Peranakan Chinese newspaper in Batavia, Dutch East Indies from 1907 to 1930.
-The newspaper was the conservative rival of Sin Po and was closely associated with the Tiong Hoa Hwee Koan and the Chinese Officer system.
+Perniagaan (Malay: Commerce, known in Chinese as 商业新闻 Shāngyè xīnwén) was a Malay-language Peranakan Chinese newspaper in Batavia, Dutch East Indies, that ran from 1907 to 1930.
+The newspaper was the conservative rival of Sin Po and was closely associated with the Tiong Hoa Hwee Koan and the Chinese officer system.

 History

-Perniagaans history is closely associated with the Tiong Hoa Hwee Koan, an Indonesian Chinese reformist and educational movement that opened branches in many cities in the Indies during the first decades of the twentieth century.
-Many members of the Batavia THHK owned shares in the company that owned the newspaper and the paper regularly covered THHK activities.
+Perniagaan's history is closely associated with the Tiong Hoa Hwee Koan (THHK), an Indonesian Chinese reformist and educational movement that opened branches in many cities in the Indies during the first decades of the twentieth century.
+Many members of the Batavia THHK owned shares in the company that owned the newspaper, and the paper regularly covered THHK activities.

 Kabar Perniagaan

 An earlier iteration of the newspaper was called Kabar Perniagaan (Malay: Commerce News).
-The name may have been a simple translation of the common Dutch language name for a business newspaper, Handelsblad.
-That paper was founded in 1903, was printed in Batavia by Tjoe Toei Ijang press, and edited by F. Wiggers, Lie Kim Hok and Tan Kim Bo; it was closely associated with the Tiong Hoa Hwee Koan.
+The name may have been a simple translation of the common Dutch-language name for a business newspaper, Handelsblad.
+That paper was founded in 1903, printed in Batavia by Tjoe Toei Ijang press, and edited by F. Wiggers, Lie Kim Hok and Tan Kim Bo; it was closely associated with the Tiong Hoa Hwee Koan.
 It was then sold to another Indonesian Chinese printing company, N.V.
 Boekhandel en Drukkerij Hoa Siang In Kiok.
 Tan Kim Bo, who would later be an important THHK activist, was also briefly editor of the paper in 1904.
 It was printed under that title until 1906.
 A notable contributor of articles to this early version of the newspaper was Lie Kim Hok, the "Father of Sino-Malay"—a Chinese newspaperman and poet of an earlier generation.
 Another was Tio Ie Soei, who joined the paper in 1905 and would go on to have decades of work in Indonesian journalism.
 Phoa Tjoen Hoat became editor in 1905.
-A non-Chinese editor, F. D. J. Pangemanann (from Menado) was briefly editor during 1906 as well.
+A non-Chinese editor, F. D. J. Pangemanann (from Menado), was briefly editor during 1906 as well.